tvsnarayana/AzureDevTestDeploy/readme.md

 # Setup #

-There are a few tihngs you need to do to setup your environment.
+There are a few things you need to do to setup your environment.
 Take a look at the file environmentSetup.md and come back here when you are done.